ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 vCon provides a means to extend the schema defined in this document.
 A vCon extension can define new parameters at any level of the schema.
-It can also redefine the semantics of or depricate existing parameters.
+It can also redefine the semantics of or deprecate existing parameters.
 To do so, a new extension definition MUST do the following:
 * Define a new [extensions](#extensions) token value and register it with IANA [(see examples)](#vcon-json-registry))
 * Define the new parameter(s), their meaning, value types and register them with IANA
 * Define the new semantics and values for change parameters
-* List depricated parameters, what should be used in its stead and migration approaches
+* List deprecated parameters, what should be used in its stead and migration approaches
 * Use snake case naming convention for parameter names (as opposed to camel case)

 Extensions to the vCon schema can be classified into two categories: